uzh-dqbm-cmi/lab-website/content/opportunity/bioml_phd/index.md

 ### Your Profile

 Minimum qualifications:
-- Master’s degree (MSc) in computational biology, biology, statistics, or a related discipline with proven experience in both genomic and computational projects.
+- Master’s degree (MSc) in computational biology, bioinformatics, statistics, biology, machine-learning or a related discipline with proven experience in both genomic and computational projects.
 - Proficiency in Python and core scientific computing libraries (e.g., NumPy, SciPy, Scikit-learn, pandas).
 - Strong statistical background and experience with machine learning methods.
 - Strong foundational knowledge of cancer biology and genomics.